Burak Deniz: Aşk Laftan Anlamaz and rise to fame (2016–2019)

 From 2016 to 2017, he portrayed the role of Murat Sarsılmaz opposite Hande Erçel in the widely popular rom-com series Aşk Laftan Anlamaz.
 Set in Istanbul, the show follows a workplace romance at a multinational fashion company, Sarte.
 Deniz's character, Murat is the crown prince of the textile empire.
 The series became an international phenomenon and won the leading duo several awards.

 In 2017, he starred as Barış Aktan alongside Hazal Kaya in the series Bizim Hikaye.
 It is an adaptation of the UK series, Shameless.
 In 2018, he made his film debut with Arada, which is about a punk singer wanting to leave Turkey who ends up in a nightmarish, hallucinatory trip through Istanbul.

 Variation, web series, and more (2020–present)

 In 2020, Deniz starred as Kadir Bilmez in the web series Yarım Kalan Aşklar opposite Dilan Çiçek Deniz.
-It revolves around Ozan, a journalist who loses his life in an accident, only to get resurrected in a new body.
+It revolves around Ozan, a journalist who loses his life in an accident, only to get resurrected in a new body, with him playing the role of the resurrected body.
 He then starred as Celal "Maraşlı" Kün in the series Maraşlı opposite Alina Boz.

 In 2023, Deniz reunited with Erçel for the crime drama series Bambaşka Biri.
 He portrayed Kenan Öztürk, a popular journalist grappling with the effects of dissociative personality disorder.
 His alter-ego Doğan Kaya is an avenging murderer.
 The series topped commercial demographics and became most watched in all categories.

-In 2024, he starred in Bir Gece Masali as Mahir Yılmaz opposite Su Burcu Yazgı Coşkun.
+In 2024, he starred in Bir Gece Masali as Mahir Yılmaz opposite Su Burcu Yazgı Coşkun, who had previously worked in Bizim Hikaye.
+The show concluded with 35 episodes within one season.

+The following year, he starred in Sahtekarlar with Hilal Altınbilek.
+It ended in 2026 due to low ratings.

+Personal Life

+In addition to Turkish, his mother tongue, Deniz can speak and understand English.

+He was in relationship with Büşra Develi from 2015 to 2018, whom he starred with in Tatlı Küçük Yalancılar and Arada.
+Deniz was then in a relationship with Turkish model Didem Soydan from 2020 to 2022; the breakup was surrounded by rumors.

+On 9 April 2026, Deniz was detained in Istanbul as part of a large-scale drug investigation involving several public figures.
+According to Habertürk, a search found approximately 1 gram of a plant-based substance in his possession.
+He was taken to the gendarmerie to give a statement and undergo a drug test.
+Deniz was taken to the gendarmerie to give a statement and undergo a drug test.
+Following questioning and forensic procedures, he was subsequently released under judicial control with a travel ban.